CAD Coin (CADC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CAD Coin Historical Price

-According to the latest data gathered on CAD Coin live price page, the current price of CAD Coin is 0.718783USD.
-The circulating supply of CAD Coin(CADC) is 901.97K CADC , giving it a market capitalization of $648.80K.
+According to the latest data gathered on CAD Coin live price page, the current price of CAD Coin is 0.715809USD.
+The circulating supply of CAD Coin(CADC) is 901.97K CADC , giving it a market capitalization of $645.64K.

 How Does CAD Coin (CADC) Price Prediction Module Work?